OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 // Atmega->shift register->7seg display

-For this experiment, we will send a string from the Omega to the ATmega through serial communication.
-On the ATmega, we will then convert the string into an array of characters and display the first four characters on the seven segment display if each of the character (a letter or a number) can be represented using seven segments.
+For this experiment, we will send a string from the Omega to the ATmega through the serial port.
+We will then convert the string on the ATmega into an array of characters and display the first four characters on the seven segment display, but only if each of the characters (letter or a number) can be represented using seven segments.	// TODO: maybe break up this run-on sentence

 For the circuit, we will need the four-digit seven-segment display and eight 1kΩ current limiting resistors for each of the eight segment pins.
-The current limit resistor are essential since there is a LED in each segment.
+The current limiting resistors are essential since there is an LED in each of the segments.
 The 12 pins of the seven-segment display can be grouped into two types: digit pins and segments pins.
 There are four digits and for each digit, there are eight segments including the decimal point.
-Therefore, there are a total of `4 x 8 = 32` LEDs.
+Therefore, there are a total of `4 x 8 = 32` LEDs.	// TODO: segment pins? lets refer to them as scan pins like we did in the shared article

 #### What You'll Need